Who Was The First Woman In Space?

 Answer: Valentina Tereshkova

-Although she had experience as a pilot and parachutist, unlike all previous astronauts and cosmonauts she was not a member of the military.
-In order to allow her to fly in the Cosmonaut Corps she was honorarily inducted into the Soviet Air Force.
-Her space flight was a success and, over the course of her nearly 3 day stay in space, she logged more time than all American Astronauts who had flown prior to that date.
-Tests and observations conducted by Tereshkova helped lay the foundation for future female space explorers.
+Although she had experience as a pilot and parachutist, unlike all previous astronauts and cosmonauts, she was not a member of the military.
+In order to allow her to fly in the Cosmonaut Corps, she was honorarily inducted into the Soviet Air Force.
+Her space flight was a success and, over the course of her nearly 3-day stay in space, she logged more time than all American astronauts who had flown prior to that date, combined.